mishelashala/zettelkasten/sources/Object Oriented Software Construction.md

 «Efficiency is the ability for a software system to place as few demands as possible on hardware resources, such as processor time, space occupied in internal and external memories, bandwith used in communication devices.», p9

+### Efficiency and Correctness

+«efficiency does not matter much if the software is not correct», p9

+### Efficiency and Reusability

+«the concern for efficiency must be balanced with other goals such as extendibility and reusability; extreme optimizations may make the software so specialized as to be unfit for change and reuse.», p9

+### Optimize when efficiency affects correctness

+«In osme cases efficiency may affect correctness.
+A specification may state that the computer response to a certain event must occur no later than a specified time», p10

 ## Bibliography